 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Judiciary and Labor and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 508, H.D.
-1, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as H.B.
-No. 508, H.D.
-1, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Economic Revitalization, Business, & Military Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 206, as amended herein, and recommends that it be referred to the Committee on Legislative Management in the form attached hereto as H.C.R.
+No. 206, H.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Economic Revitalization, Business, & Military Affairs,